pivotal/docs-tap/tap-gui/configurator/api-docs.hbs.md

 #### Constructors

+The package has the following constructor(s).

 ##### constructor()

-Constructs a new instance of the `EntityPageSurface` class
+This constructor constructs a new instance of the `EntityPageSurface` class.

 #### Methods

+The package has the following methods.

 ##### addComponentPageCase(pageCase: ReactElement): void